SlushinPS/beach-simulator/README.md

 ## These protobuf definitions are only to be used as a reference, since they are incomplete because of a loss of interest in release versions on a certain 4nime game.
 ----------------------------------------------------------------
 ### You are free to continue and make forks, improvements and so on.
 You are also free to distribute these files further and to make modifications as needed.
 You can bruteforce, if neccessary.
+The above specified Protos, have not been tested.
 ----------------------------------------------------------------
 # Contributors: